ibm-cloud-docs/containers/kubernetes-service-cli.md

 Make an existing portable public or private subnet in your IBM Cloud infrastructure account available to a cluster or reuse subnets from a deleted cluster instead of using the automatically provisioned subnets.
 {: shortdesc}

 <p class="important">Portable public IP addresses are charged monthly.
 If you remove portable public IP addresses after your cluster is provisioned, you still must pay the monthly charge, even if you used them only for a short amount of time.</br>
 </br>When you make a subnet available to a cluster, IP addresses of this subnet are used for cluster networking purposes.
 To avoid IP address conflicts, make sure that you use a subnet with one cluster only.
 Do not use a subnet for multiple clusters or for other purposes outside of {{site.data.keyword.containerlong_notm}} at the same time.</br>
-</br>To enable communication between workers that are on different subnets on the same VLAN, you must [enable routing between subnets on the same VLAN](/docs/containers?topic=containers-subnets#subnet-routing).</p>
+</br>To enable communication between workers that are on different subnets on the same VLAN in non-VRF accounts, you must [enable routing between subnets on the same VLAN](/docs/containers?topic=containers-subnets#subnet-routing).</p>

 ```
 ibmcloud ks cluster-subnet-add --cluster CLUSTER --subnet-id SUBNET [-s]